masahide/ansible-lssd/README.md

 You define `tracker`, `seeder` and `peer` server to inventory (./production) file.

-All involved servers must have python and pizg installed and the related murder support files (BitTornado, etc.).
+All involved servers must have python installed and the related murder support files (BitTornado, Murder lib, screen, pigz and etc.).
 To upload the support files to the tracker, seeder, and peers, run:
   ```bash:
   $ ansible-playbook -i prodction setup.yml
   ```